Danielle Lithwick, MA, RP | Psychotherapy & Counselling for Eating Disorders and Body Image Concerns | Ottawa, ON

 Yes, there is a place for labeling and categorizing information.
 BUT I don’t think it’s with food.
 Especially when this labeling is happening on top of mis-information.
 Twenty years ago fat was what caused weight gain and was considered “bad”, and now the same things are said about carbs.
 Vegetarians will tell you that consuming meat is bad for your health.
 And the Paleo crowd will say that not consuming meat is bad for your health.
 Is your head spinning yet??

 With so much contradictory and confusing nutrition information out there, you can see how easy it can be to start accumulating a mental book of food rules without even knowing it.
 OK, maybe you’re thinking, but pretty much everyone can agree that sugar is the most sinful and addictive of substances, right?
-Well actually, there’s compelling arguments that sugar is not actually addictive and can be a part of a healthful and nourishing diet (more on this on a future blog post).
+Well actually, there’s compelling arguments that sugar is not actually addictive and can be a part of a healthful and nourishing diet.

 Am I saying that you should just go eat all the cake and donuts all the time?
 No, definitely not.
 There is a still a place for nutrition science in a non-diet approach to health.
 And am I saying that being a vegetarian or following a paleo diet is bad?
 No. You can eat whatever makes you feel good.